-- Visible project metrics (costs, quality and schedules): Translation Management System (TMS) tools are often based on SQL databases where all project data resides.
+- Visible project metrics (costs, quality and schedules): TMS tools are often based on SQL databases where all project data resides.
 This makes it easier to create reports, track changes and present metric data on a regular basis.
 Pertinent project statistics are no longer buried deep within the organization or vendor emails and files.
 It can be easily mined and reported on.

 - Control over company assets and IP: Translation assets are as important to the company as its source code.
 Translation Memories, Terminology databases, Query Databases, Intermediate Files, Style Guides and Requirements are key elements to ensuring quality continuity between releases.
 They are major sources of cost reduction in follow on localization projects.
 Every company should have unequivocal and unrestricted access to them 24/7.